lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 diabetes cases were excluded from further GEE analysis" – does the "further" bit mean post-incidence here?"*

-    Yes, all follow-up data is included *until* the visit with the incident diabetes case (e.g. a participant is diagnosed with diabetes at the 6 year visit, but the baseline and 3rd year visit data are still included in the analysis).
+    Yes, all follow-up data are included *until* the visit with the incident diabetes case (e.g. a participant is diagnosed with diabetes at the 6 year visit, but the baseline and 3rd year visit data are still included in the analysis).
 This reason, among others, is why GEE and similar techniques are so powerful.
-The wording has been fixed to make this point clearer.
+The wording has been fixed in the revised manuscript to make this point clearer.

 - *"MINOR COMMENTS:"*
     - *"Abstract and elsewhere: OGTT not spelled out, even if this is obvious to